Bacton, Suffolk

-Like most rural areas, better public transport provision is badly needed.
-The Great Eastern Main Line railway between London and Norwich runs through the east end of the village, but Finningham railway station and its goods yard, which was situated in Bacton, was closed in the Beeching cuts of the sixties and only the station building remains, now a private house.
-However, if you have a car, there is rail access to London via the nearby town of Stowmarket in 80 minutes, which has encouraged an influx of 'townie' commuters into what was previously a very rural community.
-Bus services are almost non-existent, with only once-a-week return shopping trips to two nearby towns.
-Perhaps it's hardly surprising Bacton has three different car sales businesses and a petrol station!
+The Great Eastern Main Line railway between London and Norwich runs through the east end of the village, but Finningham railway station and its goods yard, which was situated in Bacton, was closed in the Beeching cuts of the 1960s and only the station building remains, now a private house.
+From the nearby town of Stowmarket, rail journeys to London take approximately 80 minutes, which has encouraged an influx of commuters.
+Bus services are limited, comprising once-a-week return shopping trips to two nearby towns.

 The parish of Bacton includes the village itself, the adjoining hamlet of Earl's Green and the outlying settlements of Bacton Green, Canham's Green, Cow Green and Ford's Green.
 Cow Green, and Tailor's Green and Shop Green within Bacton village, are registered village greens under the care of the Parish Council.